 High Springs BMX

-Rev up your bikes at High Springs BMX park, the center for the USA BMX National Championship.
+Rev up your bikes at High Springs BMX park, host to the 2017 USA BMX National Championship.
 This year-round track maintains a reputation as one of the prime bike arenas of the southeast.
-Also know for its challenging rounds, the park periodically undergoes renovations to upgrade its dirt surfaces.
+Also known for its challenging rounds, the park periodically undergoes renovations to upgrade its dirt surfaces.
 Bikers beware, as the track boasts a twisty “M” shape, with three turns and four straights.
 Guests are welcome to watch from the first and fourth straights and from seats located around the park.

 Sports: BMX biking

-Situated just east of the Mississippi River, Gainesville Raceway is known for arranging the National Hot Rod Association (NHRA) Gator Nationals, also known as “Gatornationals.”
-This event is the largest annual drag race held near the river.
+The Gainesville Raceway is known for arranging the National Hot Rod Association (NHRA) Gator Nationals, also known as “Gatornationals.”
+This event is the largest annual drag race.
 Athletes will compete on a 1.6-mile road course and nearby 1,320-foot drag strip.
 Each year, Gatornationals sees over 30,000 spectators, who can be found on outdoor balconies, bleachers and even in skyboxes with amazing views.
 In addition to Gatornationals, the venue can be transformed into various cycling competitions.

 Sports: Cycling, drag racing, kart racing